It’s Not the Market Slowing You Down

 Markets often get the blame when progress slows.

 When conditions feel uncertain, lending tightens, or activity becomes less visible, it is easy to assume that the environment itself is the limiting factor.
-Many investors step back during these periods, waiting for clearer signals, stronger momentum, or a return to what feels like “normal” conditions.
+Many investors step back during these periods, waiting for clearer signals, stronger momentum, or a return to what feels like more stable or “normal” conditions.

 At face value, this seems rational.
-If the market appears slower, the natural response is to slow down with it.
+If the market appears slower or less predictable, the natural response is to slow down with it and avoid unnecessary risk.

 But in many cases, the market is not what’s preventing forward movement.
-The real constraint often sits elsewhere.
+The real constraint often sits elsewhere, in how well positioned you are to act within the conditions that already exist.

 What the market is actually doing